 Two new fields will now appear, Upload CSV and Wipe Database.
 The wipe database function will delete the entire product data before importing the new file.
 Only ever use this if you are absolutely sure you want to delete all product data.

 Click on the Browse button next to the Import (CSV) field and a window will open.
 Once you have located your import CSV file click on the Open button.
 Click on the Go button and the CSV will be processed through the system.

 Import Product Data: Preview

 Before the system updates all of the data from your CSV it will check the file and show you a preview of the first 100 rows, plus the very last row, along with the corresponding column headings that you've assigned to that particular import template.
 This will allow you to verify that the data is be to imported into the correct fields.
-If there are any Categories, Brands, Attributes or Options on the CSV that are not already created within their relevant manager the preview will give you the option to create these automatically with the import.
+If there are any Categories, Brands, Attributes, Options or Additions on the CSV that are not already created within their relevant manager the preview will give you the option to create these automatically with the import.
 Simply tick that you're happy for the system to create these at the bottom left.

 Once you have clicked on the Continue Import button, and the system has completed the full process, it will give you a summary of the updates, including how many have been added, how many have been updated and how many remain unchanged.